 The water is a sign of cleansing, symbolically washing away all the sin of the person being baptised.
 It is also a sign of life, because without water nothing can grow.
 And it is a sing of the new spiritual life into which the baptised person is entering.

 The priest anoints the baby on the chest with the Oil of Baptism.
 After baptism, he then anoints the baby’s forehead with the Oil of Chrism.

 The Oil of Baptism (Catechumens) is olive oil which has been specially blessed.
 It is associated with the days when athletes used to rub oil into their bodies before events to strengthen them and make their skin more supple, and symbolises strengthening for the challenges of life ahead.
 The Oil of Chrism is a combination of olive oil and balsam, and symbolises the sealing with the Holy Spirit.

 The child is clothed in a white garment which is a symbol of purity and innocence.
 Sometimes families like to use a christening gown or shawl that has been used by previous generations while others will use a white baptismal gown, a stole or a white bib.

 A candle will be lit as a sign of this new life.
 It is usually lit from the Easter Candle which symbolises the light of Christ, and will be held by a parent or godparent.

 At the end of the ceremony the parents are given a Baptismal Certificate which they will keep as a record of their child’s initiation into the Church and present at future sacraments.

 Why are their several babies baptised at the one ceremony?

 Usually there are several babies baptised at the one ceremony to symbolise that each baby is joining the universal Church.
 In fact, the gathered community is also a symbol of the Church.

-Baptisms are held on the second Sunday of each month at 11.00am after the 9.30am Mass.
+Baptisms are held each Saturday at 10.00am except for the 3rd weekend of the month when baptisms are held during the 9.30am Sunday Mass.
 Please contact the office to confirm dates and times.